 Distinguish between main points, elaboration, examples, ‘waffle’ and new points by listening for:

 - introductory remarks.
-Lectures often begin with a useful overview of the key ideas or themes of a particular topic.
+Lectures often begin with a useful overview of the key ideas or themes of a topic.
 This helps you grasp the ‘big picture’.

 - verbal ‘signposts’ that indicate something important is about to be said.
 Lecturers often signal key information with phrases like: “There are four main aspects”, “This is important…” or “To sum up”.